 Sharing Video Content

-The Donor Games Open events require that athletes submit a sample workout video and a full workout video in order to participate in the competition.
+The Donor Games Open events require that athletes submit a full workout video in order to participate in the competition.
+Competitors are also strongly advised to submit a sample workout video before the start of the competition to ensure correct form.
 These videos are included in the playlist for each Open on the Donor Games YouTube channel.

 Guidelines for Recording Your Workout Video